Frequently Asked Questions

 -

-To ensure your child is comfortable throughout the day, we kindly ask families to pack the following items:
+To ensure your child is comfortable and well-prepared throughout the day, we kindly ask families to pack the following items:

-A change of clothes (or multiple changes if needed)
+A full change of clothes suitable for all weather conditions (additional changes if required)

 Please ensure all items are clearly labelled with your child’s name.